emilyroest/emilyroest/README.md

 ## Hi there, my name is Emily!

-I'm a computer science graaduate from McGill University looking to explore the tech sphere!
+I'm a computer science graduate from McGill University looking to explore the tech sphere!